 “I wanted to learn all about the fuss that scared huddled people call Blogging and the Web 2.0.
 Blogging is an outlet for my thoughts, which most people don’t get to hear and wish I could write down somewhere.
 I wanted to know how I would fair as a designer playing in the global arena.
-I seek answers for the question: “Is my design ability of a world class standard?”
+I seek answers to the question: “Is my design ability of a world-class standard?”

 — Brian Ling, Founder of Design Sojourn

 “I started Fashion Blogging simply because of one thing… I love fashion.
 I’m a college student.
 Yes, I have a job, but considering its design based that means I only put around 3 hours of work into it a week.
 When I receive comments or see the view counter slowly ticking up… I get all giddy.
 It’s because of something I did.
 Not because I have a company promoting me or gifting me items.”

 — Madeline Weinstein, Apparel Design & Development Major

 “I’ve always been good at architecture; even occasionally great at it.
 But I’ve never fit the mould.
 I was the awkward kid in the back corner of the studio.
 And, I guess I still am.

 So, I started writing about the profession as I’ve seen it, and experienced it over the last 20 years; from the edges, from the back corner.
 I started underlining the parts of the profession that don’t fit with me.
 And, I started making fun of it, because if I don’t make fun of it, I’ll just start crying, and that’s not going to be good for anyone.”